 This is the story of three ambitious women working at a New York publishing company in the late 1950s.
 The young women deal with, among other things, love entanglements and work-related conflicts.

 Reaction & Thoughts:

-Based upon Rona Jaffe’s best-selling novel, The Best of Everything is a beautiful-photographed (in CinemaScope), surprisingly compelling melodrama that focuses on the issues career-oriented women faced in the 1950s.
+Based upon Rona Jaffe’s best-selling novel, The Best of Everything is a beautifully-photographed (in CinemaScope), surprisingly compelling melodrama that focuses on the issues career-oriented women faced in the 1950s.
 Yes, it is a glossy soap opera, but it’s extremely well-made with a cast made up of excellent actors.

 Considering that there are so many characters with their own storylines, director Jean Negulesco (Three Coins in the Fountain) and screenwriters Edith Sommer (This Property Is Condemned) and Mann Rubin do a pretty good job keeping the narrative relatively simple and interesting.

-The Best of Everything sits at a crossroads of an indecisive era — the movie is sandwiched between 1950s conformity and 1960s disillusionment.
+The Best of Everything sits at the crossroads of an indecisive era — the movie is sandwiched between 1950s conformity and 1960s disillusionment.
 It’s the kind of film that both glorifies and condemns traditional values and that’s interesting to watch.
 Although dated in places, you’ll be surprised — I know I was — to see how many of the issues presented here are still relevant today.
-Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from the female perspective.
+Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from a female perspective.

 Stephen Boyd (Ben-Hur) is a lonely editor, Martha Hyer (Some Came Running) is a single-mother attempting to rebuild her life after a divorce and Louis Jourdan (Gigi) plays an egomaniacal stage director.
 The usually mild-mannered Brian Aherne (Juarez) is shockingly good as a lecherous editor-in-chief whose favorite pastime is to sexually harass women!
 Famed actor-turned-movie-mogul, Robert Evans (The Kid Stays in the Picture), plays a callous playboy.

 William C. Mellor’s (A Place in the Sun and The Diary of Anne Frank) widescreen cinematography is wonderful — corporate America never looked more beautiful!
 I also liked the Oscar-nominated title song, composed by Alfred Newman (The Mark of Zorro), with lyrics by Sammy Cahn, and sung by crooner Johnny Mathis.